bradurani/connect-four-elm/README.md

 The livecoding videocasts are here:
 [https://www.livecoding.tv/bradurani/videos/](https://www.livecoding.tv/bradurani/videos/)

- The complete finished program is in branch `master` The portions done in the LiveCoding sessions are in branches `part-1` and `part-2`
+ The complete finished program is in branch `master`.

+ The portions done during the Livecoding sessions are in branches `part-1` and `part-2`